zugo-m/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File 9-set_string.c is a function that sets the value of a pointer to a char.

-File holberton.h is the header file with the functions prototypes.
+File main.h is the header file with the functions prototypes.

 File _putchar.c is the file that contains the _putchar function.